The Brain Deck Blog

 If you cannot focus, your brain is not broken — it is responding predictably to cognitive overload, emotional distress, or environmental interference.
 Learn what the research says about scattered attention and how to fix it.

-How to Stop Overthinking: Science-Backed Strategies to Break the Rumination Loop
+How to Stop Overthinking: 6 Ways to Break the Loop

 Overthinking isn't deep thinking — it's a loop.
 Research shows rumination masquerades as problem-solving while draining your energy and stalling decisions.
 Here's how to break free.